 - Click the Identify button to observe how the displays are numbered.

 - Scroll down to the Multiple-display section and click on the drop-down list.

-- Choose the number of the monitor identified in the steps before that you want to use to display the game.
+- Choose the monitor number identified in the steps before you want to use it to display the game.

 This is a pretty simple solution, but it works.
 If you want more options while gaming on multiple displays, we suggest using the DisplayFusion software.

 - Navigate to Display/Video Settings.